Tweaklycsharp/Roblox-AI-Bridge/README.md

 ## Security notes

-* Keep your API key server-side only
+* Keep API keys server-side only
 * Do not expose the bridge to the internet
 * Test on a copy of your project
 * Always review applied changes